Ramification groups of some finite Galois extensions of maximal nilpotency class over local fields of positive characteristic: Introduction

-and $M_n=K(\alpha,\gamma_1,\ldots,\gamma_n)$.
-Let $r_n$ denote the largest rational number such that the $r_n$-th upper ramification group of $M_n/K$ is non-trivial.
-We may take $a,b$ satisfying the conditions of Lemma \ref{li} without loss of generality.
-The aim of this paper is to express $r_n$ in terms of these $a,b$.
+This filtration is a convenient tool for studying the wild ramification.
+If $\Gal(L/K)$ is abelian, the Hasse-Arf theorem ensures that the upper ramification jumps are integer.
+Moreover, we can find the concrete values of these jumps using results by Brylinski \cite{Br}.

+On the other hand, when the extension is no longer abelian, the ramification jumps are not necessarily integer.
+Furthermore, to the best of the author's knowledge, the jumps have not been calculated explicitly in most cases.
+In this paper, we present the values of the upper ramification jumps for some of the finite non-abelian extensions, expecting that our results provide a foothold for obtaining more general conclusions in the future.

+If $L/K$ is a totally ramified Artin-Schreier extension, then $L/K$ admits a defining equation of the form $x^p-x=a$ with $a$ being an element of $K$ whose valuation $v(a)$ is negative and prime to $p$.
+It is well known that the unique jump of the upper ramification groups is located at $-v(a)$.

+In this study, we will generalize this relationship between the defining equation and the ramification jumps to any totally ramified finite non-abelian Galois $p$-extensions of $K$ with Galois group of particular structures.
+Examples of such extensions include, but not limited to, any totally ramified Galois extension of $K$ with Galois group isomorphic to the Heisenberg group over $\mathbb{F}_p$.
+We will present some conditions on the defining equation under which the ramification jumps can be calculated from the coefficients of the defining equation.
+We will also show that there always exists a defining equation satisfying the conditions, if the Galois group is isomorphic to $G(n,\mathbb{F}_p)$ defined in Definition \ref{dfb} for some $2\leq n\leq p$.

-This extension is of maximum nilpotency class, i.e., the descending central series of its Galois group is the longest among the groups of the same order.
-Combined with the abelian cases, the calculation of the ramification groups for this case should give some insight when calculating the ramification groups of non-abelian Galois extensions in general.
-This is a motivation for us to consider the extension $M_n/K$.
+The group $G(n,\mathbb{F}_p)$ is of maximum nilpotency class, i.e., the descending central series of $G(n,\mathbb{F}_p)$ is the longest among the groups of the same order.
+Combined with the abelian cases, the calculation of the ramification groups for this case should give us some insight that is useful when calculating the ramification groups of non-abelian Galois extensions in general.
+This is a motivation for us to consider the Galois extensions with Galois group isomorphic to $G(n,\mathbb{F}_p)$.

+Our results are related to a paper \cite{Ab}, in which Abrashkin calculated the upper ramification groups of a profinite extension $K_p/K$ over some local field $K$ of equal characteristic $p$.
+The extension $K_p/K$ considered in his paper is the composition of all finite Galois $p$-extension over $K$ of nilpotency class less than $p$.
+In \cite{Ab}, the upper ramification groups were expressed in terms of generators of the Galois group of $K_p/K$.
+Thus we can compute the ramification groups of some subextension $L/K$ of $K_p/K$ using the results of \cite{Ab}, if we know which generators generate the subgroup $\Gal(K_p/L)$ of $\Gal(K_p/K$).

+In this paper, by contrast, we express the ramification jumps of the extension $M_n/K$ defined in Definition \ref{dfd} using the coefficients of a defining equation of $M_n/K$.
+We evaluate the values of the ramification jumps by using some elementary equalities and inequalities, such as the ones proven in Lemma \ref{lah} and Lemma \ref{laf}.

 This paper consists of three parts: Section \ref{sa}, Section \ref{sb}, and Section \ref{sc}.
 In the first two sections, we give some preliminary results and settings.
 In the last section, we prove our main theorem, Theorem \ref{ta}.